simatic-ax/standardizer-tutorial-lib/README.md

 ![drawing](./doc/images/adddep.png)

 If you wondering, why this version is set with `^`0.4.2.
 That means that at minimum version 0.4.2 has to be used.
 If there a version 0.4.3 available, the version 0.4.3 will be installed.

-//TODO apax extention
+//TODO apax extension

 ### Summary

-Goal of this training chapter was:
+Goal reached?
+Check yourself...

-- you are able to create workspaces with clone link in the WebIDE
+- you are able to create workspaces with clone link in the WebIDE ✔
-- the login process in to the AX registry is known
+- the login process in to the AX registry is known ✔
-- the login into other (external) registries is known
+- the login into other (external) registries is known ✔
-- you've a rough overview about the apax.yml
+- you've a rough overview about the apax.yml ✔
 - you can learn how to install dependencies
-- you have hered, that there are different project types `lib`/`app`
+- you have heard, that there are different project types `lib`/`app` ✔
-- and you've hered the differnece beween `devDependencies` and `dependencies`
+- and you've heard the difference between `devDependencies` and `dependencies` ✔
-- you know how to add further dependencies
+- you know how to add further dependencies ✔

 # Writing libraries in OOP

 ## Goal for this trainig chapter

 After this training session:

 - you are able to create a new ST-File
 - you know how to define a namespace
 - you know how a class and methods will be declared